WiscWeeds/WiscWeeds-Website/content/post/2018-05-14-strategies-for-late-termination-of-cereal-rye-cover-crop.md

 + Contact herbicides such as Gramoxone and Liberty may be used for cereal rye termination; however, they may not provide adequate control if the cereal rye is at boot or later stages.
 As with any contact herbicide, practices to improve spray coverage will improve efficacy (e.g. medium spray droplet size and higher application rates [GPA]).

++ If cereal rye will be harvested for forage, herbicides should be sprayed after harvest and biomass removal from the field to control the cereal rye regrowth.

++ If a legume is part of the cover crop mix, using a growth regulator herbicide such as 2,4-D or dicamba will enhance termination (see planting restrictions prior to selecting a growth regulator for cover crop termination).

-+ If glyphosate-resistant weeds are established at cereal rye termination (e.g., marestail, giant ragweed), adding herbicides such as 2,4-D and/or Sharpen to the tank-mix will assist with their control.
-Respect soybean planting interval when using growth regulator herbicides PRE-plant.
++ If glyphosate-resistant weeds are established at cereal rye termination (e.g., marestail, giant ragweed), adding herbicides such as 2,4-D and/or Sharpen to the tank-mix will assist with their control (see label for planting restrictions).

 + Late termination of cereal rye may reduce the yield potential of the main crop from excessive soil water use, temporary sequestration of plant available nutrients that are critical for the early development of the subsequent cash crop (particularly nitrogen for corn), and/or excessive amounts of residue that can difficult planting.